earthai-tech/watex/docs/glossary.rst

     Electrical Data Interchange
     EDI
-        EDI Is a data format for electrical geophysical data.
+        EDI is a data format for electrical geophysical data.
 It purpose is to facilitate data exchange from contractors to clients and among clients.
 It also serves a very important function as a standard format for archiving data.
 The format has been designed to accommodate a wide variety of different field measurement configurations and processing requirements which might arise from special applications or new developments.
 Although very similar in appearance to some existing formats, it has been slightly modified to be more consistent,